GLOBAL MARKETS-Stocks edge higher, dollar sags eyeing Fed pause

 Market pricing suggests a pause is all but certain, but traders are also bracing for the possibility of a hawkish surprise, with a 60% probability of a 25 basis-point hike priced in by July.
 FEDWATCH

+While U.S. inflation dropped more than expected in May, core inflation which strips out volatile prices remains elevated in a headache for the Fed.

+"That persistence means that investors still think that today will only mark a skip on rate hikes rather than a pause," said Deutsche Bank strategist Jim Reid.

-After hitting the highest since March on Tuesday, two-year Treasury yields US2YT=RR were down 5 bps to 4.65%.
+After hitting the highest since March on Tuesday, two-year Treasury yields US2YT=RRwere down 2 bps to 4.67%, after reversing some of the drop they posted in earlier London trade.

-The benchmark 10-year yield was last down 3 basis points to 3.81% after hitting the highest in 2-1/2 weeks on Tuesday.
+The benchmark 10-year yield US10YT=RRwas down similarly after hitting the highest in 2-1/2 weeks on Tuesday.

-"We think it will be a hawkish pause as the Fed emphasises that the hiking cycle might not be done.
-Whether the pause turns into a skip will depend on incoming data," said Eugene Leow, senior rates strategist at DBS Bank.

-The U.S. dollar =USD was down 0.1% against major peers, hovering near a three-week low it hit on Tuesday.
+In the UK, where data showing a rapid pickup in UK wage growth on Tuesday has prompted traders to raise their bets on Bank of England rate hikes, sterling GBP=D3 touched a fresh one-month high of $1.26500.

+UK government bonds GB2YT=RRGB10YT=RRcalmed on Wednesday and two-year yields were 5 basis points lower on the day, following Tuesday's sell-off that sent them 25 basis points higher, above levels seen during September's "mini budget" crisis.

+Oil prices rose more than $1 on the day with Brent crude LCOc1 futures up 1.4% to $75.33 per barrel, supported by bullish demand forecasts from the International Energy Agency.
+O/R

-Stocks were also upbeat in parts of Asia.
+Stocks also had an upbeat session in parts of Asia.
 Tokyo's Nikkei .N225 continued to outperform, closing at a fresh 33-year high, ahead of the Bank of Japan's policy meeting on Friday where it is expected to maintain its ultra-loose policy.

 Chinese blue chips .CSI300 marked the fifth straight session of gains on hopes for more economic stimulus, which could come on Thursday when China's central bank is expected to cut rates on medium-term policy loans, following a short-term lending rate cut on Tuesday.